Empowering an international community of scientists with the most advanced technologies

 The Molecular Science Computing (MSC) capability within EMSL provides an integrated production computing environment that supports a wide range of computational activities in environmental molecular research.
 DOE’s Environmental Systems Science Data Infrastructure for a Virtual Ecosystem (ESS-DIVE) provides an archive for subsurface and terrestrial ecosystem science data.

-The DOE Office of Advanced Scientific Computing Research (ASCR) supports several Office of Science user facilities for high-performance production computing and data storage.
+The DOE Advanced Scientific Computing Research (ASCR) Program supports several Office of Science user facilities for high-performance production computing and data storage.
 Access to the production computing systems and data storage capabilities are available through several processes.
 ASCR facilities include:

 - National Energy Research Scientific Computing Center (NERSC) at Lawrence Berkeley National Laboratory